MartinCowen/blank-console-app/README.md

 # BlankConsoleApp

-This project is a template for C code in Visual Studio 2019 set up for two methods of unit tests
+This project is a template for C (not C++, irrespective of GitHub's language analysis) code in Visual Studio 2019 set up for two methods of unit tests
  - MS Test
- - minunint
+ - minunit

 The idea is that you start by checking out a copy of this repo, then rename the app projects, then replace the sample_funcs files with your own and add your own tests.